Algorithms for weighted independent transversals and strong colouring: Strong Colouring

 \section{Strong Colouring}

-The proof in Aharoni, Berger, and Ziv~\cite{Aharoni2007} that the strong chromatic number is at most $3\Delta(G)$ uses a modification of the result of~\cite{Haxell1995, Haxell2001}, that gives a sufficient condition for the existence of an IT containing a specified vertex.
+Aharoni, Berger, and Ziv~\cite{Aharoni2007} showed that the strong chromatic number is at most $3\Delta$ using an extension of Theorem~\ref{th1ex} giving a sufficient condition for the existence of an IT containing a specified vertex.
 Using Corollary~\ref{1v-avoid} for this instead, we obtain the following strong colouring algorithm:

-\begin{corollary} There is a randomized algorithm that takes as input a graph $G$ with a $b$-regular vertex partition for $b \ge(3+\epsilon)\Delta(G)$, and returns a strong $b$-colouring of $G$ with respect to the given partition.
-For fixed $\epsilon$, the expected runtime is $\poly(n)$. \end{corollary} \begin{proof} Since the proof of Corollary~\ref{randstrong} is essentially the same as that of~\cite{Aharoni2007}, here we just give a sketch.
-We begin with a partial strong $b$-colouring $c$ of $G$ with respect to the given vertex partition $\mathcal V$, an uncoloured vertex $v$, and a colour $\alpha$ not used by $c$ on the block $\mathcal V(v)$.
-Define a new graph $G'$ by removing from each $U\in\cV$ the vertices whose colour appears on the neighbourhood of the vertex $w_U$ in $U$ coloured $\alpha$ (if it exists).
+\begin{corollary} There is a randomized algorithm that takes as input a graph $G$ with a $b$-regular vertex partition $\mathcal V$ where $b \ge(3+\epsilon)\Delta$, and returns a strong $b$-colouring of $G$ with respect to $\mathcal V$.
+For fixed $\epsilon$, the expected runtime is $\poly(n)$. \end{corollary} \begin{proof} The proof is essentially the same as that of~\cite{Aharoni2007}, so we just give a sketch.
+Consider a partial strong $b$-colouring $c$ of $G$ with respect to $\mathcal V$, an uncoloured vertex $v$, and a colour $\alpha$ not used by $c$ on the block $\mathcal V(v)$.
+Define a new graph $G'$ by removing from each block $U$ the vertices whose colour appears on the neighbourhood of the vertex $x_U$ in $U$ coloured $\alpha$ (if it exists).
 This reduces the size of each block by at most $\Delta(G)$.
 Then we apply Corollary~\ref{1v-avoid} to find an IT $Y$ of $G'$ containing $v$.
-As shown in~\cite{Aharoni2007}, the modification of $c$ obtained by giving each vertex $y_U\in Y\cap U$ colour $\alpha$, and each vertex $w_U$ colour $c(y_U)$, is a partial strong $b$-colouring that colours more vertices than $c$ did (in particular it colours $v$).
-Hence in at most $n$ such steps we construct a strong $b$-colouring of $G$. \end{proof} Analogous to the connection between chromatic number and fractional chromatic number, there is a fractional version of strong colouring for a graph $G$ with a $b$-regular vertex partition.
+As shown in~\cite{Aharoni2007}, if we modify $c$ by giving each vertex $y\in Y$ colour $\alpha$ and the corresponding vertex $x_{\mathcal V(y)}$ colour $c(y)$, we obtain a partial strong $b$-colouring with strictly fewer uncoloured vertices than $c$ (in particular it colours $v$).
+Hence in at most $n$ such steps we get a strong $b$-colouring of $G$. \end{proof} Analogous to the connection between chromatic number and fractional chromatic number, there is a fractional version of strong colouring for a graph $G$ with a $b$-regular vertex partition.
 By LP duality, this has two equivalent definitions: \begin{itemize} \item (Primal) For all weight functions $w: V(G) \rightarrow \mathbb R$, there is an IT $M$ of $G$ with $w(M) \geq w(G)/b$. \item (Dual) There exists a function $f$ mapping each IT $M$ of $G$ to a real number $f(M) \in [0,1]$ such that $\sum_M f(M) = b$ and for all vertices $v \in V(G)$ it holds $\sum_{M \ni v} f(M) = 1$. \end{itemize}